michellab/ACK1_Data/README.md

 ## Repository structure

-**input** : contains required input strucutres and scripts to run the simulations with Sire.
+**input** : contains required input structures and scripts to run the simulations with Sire.
 **analysis** : contains analysis carried out on the output of the simulations.